IvanC-IT/WebScraping/README.md

 # Usage
  Install Pip.

- Start the script and install him all the modules he needs to work.
+ Start the script and he will install all the modules he needs to work.
  For use scraping commands see the official Selenium page.(I put the link inside the script).

 # Contributing